afsalthaj/safe-string-interpolation/README.md

 ## What if you have your own Secret ?

-If you hate to use interpolation.Secret data type and need your own, then define `Safe` instance for it.
+If you don't want to use `interpolation.Secret` data type and need to use your own, then define `Safe` instance for it.

 ```scala
 case class MySecret(value: String) extends AnyVal